RillonDodgers/Apex-Plugins/docs/nsfwbypass/README.md

 # BetterNSFWGateBypass
 ## Allows you to access NSFW channels without setting your age.

+### The data got wiped.
+Say hi to the new reality of Vencore where not I own it...
+I will bring it back but after some days.

 __ __
 This is daily checked by me (Win8.1VMUser) to ensure it works.
 And yes it works!
 Stay safe and for plugin ideas dm me on dc (same username as I typed above!).